zangzelin/code_HDTree_review/readme.md

-# HDTree
+# HDTree Documentation

-The code includes the following modules:
-* Datasets (Mnist, FMinst, 20News, Limb, Weinreb, ECL)
-* Training for HDTree
-* Evaluation metrics

-## Configurating python environment
+## Introduction

-We recommend using conda for configuration.
-You can refer to our `install.sh` to configure the environment.
+**HDTree** is a toolkit designed for obtaining high-dimensional data representations in a tree-structured latent space.
+It includes the following key components:

+- **Datasets**: Tools for downloading, managing, and preprocessing datasets (e.g., MNIST, FMINST, 20News, Limb, Weinreb, ECL).
+- **Training**: Implementation of the HDTree model's training process.
+- **Evaluation**: Multiple evaluation metrics to assess the trained model.

+This project is built for Python 3.9 and uses `conda` for environment management.

+---

+## Environment Setup

+It is recommended to use Anaconda (or Miniconda) to set up the Python environment.
+Follow these steps to install and manage dependencies:

 ```bash
 conda create -n hdtree python=3.9